Peter Scheiber: Legal battle

 As of October 2003, the 68-year-old Sheiber had more or less become a recluse for eight years due to his legal battle with Dolby Laboratories.
 This was over Dolby's development of a surround sound system for motion picture industry which was based on his invention.
 After some difficulties, he was able to secure some royalty payments from Dolby and Harman International which lasted from 1983 to late 1994.
-He received over a million.
-The companies eventually stopped paying Sheiber as they claimed that the patents had expired and wasn't due any more money.
-In June 2002, Seventh Circuit Appeals Judge Richard Posner ruled against him which was his biggest defeat.
+He received over a million dollars.
+The companies eventually stopped paying Scheiber as they claimed that the patents had expired and he wasn't due any more money.
+In June 2002, Seventh Circuit Appeals Judge Richard Posner ruled against him, which was his biggest defeat.

-Sheiber was upset that Dolby and others were making millions from the technology he pioneered.
+Scheiber was upset that Dolby and others were making millions from the technology he pioneered.